otoo-peacemaker/trenda/README.md

 ### Application structure

-After successful build, your application structure should look like this:
+ The application structure should look like this:

 ```
 .